The Big Problem.

 There is a big problem that effects a lot of men over 50 years of age in Australia.
-I know that’s true because statistics tell us that around 25% of all men will share the same problem.
-If you know three other blokes and they don’t have this problem, then that means it’s probably you!
+It only effects men and around 25% of all men over that age, will share the same problem.
+If you know three other blokes and they don’t have this problem, then that means it’s you!
 What is that problem?
-Prostate cancer.
+It’s prostate cancer.

-Although breast cancer gets the most attention in Australia, prostate cancer is the most commonly diagnosed cancer in Australia (excluding non-melanoma skin cancer).
-In 2013, 19,233 new cases of prostate cancer were diagnosed in Australia and prostate cancer is the fourth leading cause of death among Australian blokes.
-It is expected that there will be 3,452 deaths from prostate cancer this year.
-However, around 9 in 10 men diagnosed with prostate cancer will survive 5 years or more from when the diagnosis is made.
+Although breast cancer gets the most attention in Australia, prostate cancer is usually the most commonly diagnosed cancer in Australia.
+In 2020, 16,741 new cases of prostate cancer were reported in Australia.
+Prostate cancer is the fourth leading cause of death among Australian blokes.
+It is estimated that 3,152 men died from prostate cancer last year.
+However, around 95% of men diagnosed with prostate cancer will survive 5 years or more from when the diagnosis is made.
 This is higher than for all cancers which is around 65% and it includes cases where have treatments have been successful.
 Compared to breast cancer the numbers are surprisingly similar.
-This year, it’s estimated that 17,700 women will be diagnosed and 3114, mostly women, will die from it.
+In 2020 year, it’s estimated that 19,700 women will have been diagnosed and 3031 women, will die from it.

-Now I’ve written that, quoting various reliable websites, to get your attention and possibly scare you a bit.
+Now I hope these statistics get your attention and scare you a bit.
 If you are over 50 then the risk of you getting prostate cancer increases rapidly over the next few years.
 The cancer council says the risk is increased by:-

 - family history of prostate, breast or ovarian cancer